 used by the LayGO Stack to determine which PXSu adapters to assign to which

-0. This indicates that the only available PXSu should be assigned to
+0. This indicates that the only available PXSu should

 The hardware serial number is located on the back of each PXSu.